prajakta192/Pattern-JS/day1/01-day-square-pattern.md

-for every pattern there are two important things
+for our first challange; sqaure.
-	1] there is outer loop which will run times of 'n' numbers.
+	there will be 'n' rows & 'n' columns so the outer & inner loop will continue to run till 'n'
-	2] identifying for every Row how many column are there